 Nevertheless, VAUDE also has a need for action in this area to reduce the impact of transportation on people and the planet.

 Since 2010, we have been working intensively on work-related mobility and business travel.
 We have already implemented a number of measures.

 Overall, we have already reduced our emissions by a great deal.
 But we are still a long way from reaching our goal.
 By 2024, we want to reduce emissions from employee mobility by another 25 % compared with 2019.

 Due to our rural location, most employees have to commute longer distances to work.
 We can't “force” anyone to give up their car.
 But we can provide incentives.
 How we do this is explained here.
 Our goal remains to significantly reduce emissions from commuting.
 Read here to find out how far we have come.

-Even the very best mobility concept can’t actually save emissions – it has to be put into practice.
-VAUDE has introduced a Mobility Lottery to motivate as many employees as possible to leave their cars at home.
+Even the very best mobility concept can’t actually reduce emissions – it has to be put into practice.
+For years now, VAUDE has had a Mobility Lottery to motivate as many employees as possible to leave their cars at home.

-Each week our trainees give away a weekly prize to one of our employees who didn’t commute on their own in a car.
-In order to be eligible, employees have to use eco-friendly transport for their commute (bike, e-bike, car pooling or the bus) and then sign up on a simple Excel list in the VAUDE intranet.
+Each week our trainees give away a weekly prize to one of our employees who didn’t commute to work by car.
+In order to be eligible, employees have to use eco-friendly transport for their commute (bike, e-bike, carpooling or the bus) and then sign up on a simple Excel list in the VAUDE intranet.
 This list also serves to measure the distance spent commuting by other means than in one’s own car.

 Our employees enjoy winning prizes such as restaurant coupons, vegetarian cookbooks, bike accessories and even electricity measuring devices for home use.
 And it also ensures that “environmentally friendly and cost saving commuting” remains a topic of conversation in our offices.

-Our mobility lottery is a simple but effective measure for raising awareness on the vital topic of transport among our employees.
+Our mobility lottery is a simple but effective measure for raising awareness on the vital issue of transport among our employees.